cjdelisle/cjdns/doc/Ubuntu-PPA.md

 In general you'd have to request an import of git code to Launchpad to create daily builds of it, but cjdns code is already imported to lp:cjdns-apt See https://help.launchpad.net/Code/Imports for information on code imports.
+Launchpad only allows a project to be imported once, cjdns is already imported by s1w so it cannot be imported by anyone else, the only way to import into launchpad is by asking s1w to transfer ownership of his repository.

 Finally, create a daily build recipe for the code at: https://code.launchpad.net/+branch/cjdns-apt/+new-recipe